deltachat/deltachat-pages/en/help.md

 ### Which messages do appear in Delta Chat?

-Delta Chat automatically shows:
+By default, Delta Chat shows:

-- Messages from contacts in your **address book**
-- Messages from contacts **contacted by you**
-- **Replies** to messages sent by you
+- Messages sent by other Delta Chat users

-Messages from others appear as a **contact request**.
-You need to accept the request before you can reply.
-You can also decline it if you don't want to chat with them for now.
+- Replies to your Delta Chat messages, even if they are "normal e-mails".

-E-mails which were not sent with Delta Chat don't appear in your app by default.
-In the "Chats & Media" settings, you can make Delta Chat show either all e-mails or only those by accepted contacts.
+Other e-mails don't appear in your app by default.
+At "Settings -> Chats & Media -> Show Classic E-Mails", you can change this.
+You have these options:

+- "No, chats only": Only messages sent by other Delta Chat users and replies to your Delta Chat messages are shown.
+This makes most sense if you use the same e-mail account for normal e-mails as well.
+This is the default setting.
+- "All": Delta Chat shows all e-mails that are sent to your email address.
+This makes sense if you want to use Delta Chat for all your e-mails, so no message gets lost.
+- "For accepted contacts": Delta Chat shows all e-mails from contacts with whom you already have a chat, but new chats only pop up for Delta Chat messages.
+  This helps to decide on a case-by-case basis whether you want to have a conversation in Delta Chat or in a "normal" e-mail app.

 ### Does Delta Chat support images, videos and other attachments?